acorn-io/acorn-oss-workshop/secret.md

 }
 ```

 If you look at how the username and password are provided to the db container, and to the other containers that need to connect to it, you’ll notice this is not clean nor secure because those credentials are in plain text in each container.
-In this post we will see how to improve the Acornfile by making it more secure with Acorn secrets.
+In this step we will improve the Acornfile using Acorn secrets.

 ## About Acorn secrets

-To secure sensitive pieces of information we can use Acorn secrets, they are several types of secrets available:
+To secure sensitive pieces of information we can use Acorn secrets, there are several types of secrets available:

 - Basic secrets are used to generate and/or store usernames and passwords
 - Token secrets are used to generate and/or store long secret strings